 With streaming services like Netflix and Hulu, we can't help but binge-watch.
 When you don't have to wait for the next episode to come out, why not watch it all at once?

 However, when you start watching four or more hour-long episodes of TV at a time, that becomes a significant portion of your day that gets taken up.
 We consider that a binge.

 After the third episode, you might want to reconsider watching another.
 This puts you at a higher risk of watching even more episodes and falling down the binge-watching rabbit hole.

-Binge-Watching Hinders Appreciation of TV Shows
+Binge-Watching Hinders Appreciation

 The episodes got released once a week at a specific time.
 After watching an episode, you'd get hyped up for next week's.
-The schedule would also give you an entire week to process what just happened—and discuss it with friends and family.
+The schedule would give you an entire week to process what just happened—and discuss it with friends and family.

 Cliffhangers Lose Their Power

 How do you feel after you finish binge-watching a show?
-You feel completely empty inside.
-Your favorite characters and setting are gone, and if it's the final season, you won't see them ever again.
+You feel empty inside.
+Your favorite characters and setting are gone—and if it's the final season, you won't see them ever again.

 Mental and Physical Exhaustion

-You've been sitting for about eight hours, munching on Doritos, and it's probably three in the morning.
+You've been sitting for many hours, munching on junk food and takeout, and it's probably three in the morning when you're done.
 I don't think anyone would feel good after that.